sora-xor/sora-docs/src/fast-track-public-voting.md

-# Fast track public voting
+# Fast Track Public Voting

 To specify public voting duration you’ll need to communicate with the SORA Council and SORA Technical Committee.